neeraj-ns-007/myst-clothing/README.md

-# mystclothing.github.io
+# MYST CLOTHING
-This storefront is based on React and Chakra UI
+This storefront is based on React and Chakra UI for practicing